New Faces of Engineering

 Today’s engineers are working to solve issues on a global scale.
 New Faces of Engineering (Professional Edition) recognizes the outstanding talents, skills and abilities our next generation of engineering leaders (age 30 or younger) have shown on projects that significantly impact public welfare or further professional development and growth.

-- Putting faces to what has often been referred to as “the stealth profession”;
+- Putting real faces and stories to what has often been referred to as “the stealth profession”

 - Helping engineering students understand that they are part of a global community of engineering professionals.

-New Faces nominees (up to 5 for each society) will be selected by their respective professional societies and announced on February 19, 2015 (just before Engineers Week: February 22-28, 2015).
-The top 2015 New Faces of Engineering honorees will be selected by DiscoverE and announced on April 4th, 2016.
+The 2016 New Faces nominees (finalists) will be selected by their respective professional societies and announced in February 2016.
+The top 2016 New Faces winners will be selected by DiscoverE and announced on April 4th, 2016.
 Please check out the New Faces Pro Overview.
 It can be downloaded and printed to distribute and spread the word.

-You must be a member of a participating professional society.
-See list below.
+- You must be a member of a participating professional society.
+See below for complete list.

-- Nomination forms must include two formal headshots (one in black & white and the other in color).
+- Nomination forms must include a color headshot photo.
 Photos should be head and shoulder shots of high quality resolution suitable for publication (jpg, tif or eps and at least 300 DPI at 2”x3”).
 Business attire is recommended.

 - Optional: One additional “action” photo that shows you on the job, in training, or in the classroom.

-To apply for New Faces, you must be a member of one of the following.
-If you have any questions about your membership, click below to send an email.
-If you have any questions about New Faces, please contact DiscoverE at firstname.lastname@example.org.
+To apply for New Faces, you must be a member of one of the following societies.
+If you have any questions about your membership, please contact the society directly (see links below).

-By honoring the educators who are hard at work in our 6- to 12-grade classrooms, the engineering profession wants to show its appreciation and respect for the educators who are helping students discover engineering.
+By honoring educators who are hard at work in our 6 to 12 grade classrooms, the engineering profession wants to show its appreciation and respect for the teachers who are helping students discover engineering.

 Unique to this program, engineers and engineering students are part of the nomination process.
 This community recognizes that educators deserve support and respect when it comes to advancing student learning.

-- Download and print a colorful flyer for students.
+- Download and print a colorful College Edition flyer for students.

-- Download and display a powerpoint slide on your electronic media board.
+- Download and display a slide on your electronic media board.

-Each year a new class of College Edition honorees are selected.
-Honorees receive a scholarship ranging from $500 to $1,000, are recognized on our website and College Edition’s Facebook page with a photo and a brief statement of their accomplishments, and are featured in an ad in their college newspaper.
-College Edition honorees are also recognized by their nominating engineering society in a variety of ways, such as articles in the organization’s member magazine and at national and local events.
+Each year a new class of College Edition winners are selected.
+Each winner will receive a scholarship ranging from $500 to $1,000, are recognized on our website and College Edition’s Facebook page with a photo and a brief statement of their accomplishments, and are featured in an ad in their college newspaper.
+College Edition winners are also recognized by their nominating engineering society in a variety of ways, such as articles in the organization’s member magazine and at national and local events.

 - You must be a member of a participating engineering society.
-See list below.
+See below for complete list.

 - You must be enrolled in a Bachelor of Science in Engineering program from an ABET Accredited (EAC) recognized U.S. college or university or from an equivalent international educational institution.